hondanho/crawle-trix/docs/docs/user-guide/crawl-scope.md

 The per-seed settings override the per-crawl settings, if any.

-See the test suite [tests/scopes.test.js](https://github.com/webrecorder/browsertrix-crawler/blob/main/tests/scopes.test.js) for additional examples of configuring scope inclusion and exclusion rules.
+See the test suite [tests/scopes.test.js](https://github.com/webrecorder/crawlertrix/blob/main/tests/scopes.test.js) for additional examples of configuring scope inclusion and exclusion rules.

 !!! note

     Include and exclude rules are always regular expressions.
 For rules to match, you may have to escape special characters that commonly appear in urls like `?`, `+`, or `.` by placing a `\` before the character.
 For example: `youtube.com/watch\?rdwz7QiG0lk`.

-Browsertrix Crawler does not log excluded URLs.
+Crawlertrix does not log excluded URLs.

 ## Page Resource Block Rules